 Development of regulatory treatments for thousand cankers disease

-PARTNERS: USDA Forest Service Forest Health Protection (Southern Region), University of Tennessee, USDA Animal and Plant Health Inspection Service Center for Plant Health Science and Technology, USDA Forest Service Southern Research Station
+PARTNERS: USDA Forest Service Forest Health Protection (Southern Region); University of Tennessee; USDA Animal and Plant Health Inspection Service Center for Plant Health Science and Technology; USDA Forest Service Southern Research Station

 SUMMARY: Thousand cankers disease (TCD) is a pest complex caused by the walnut twig beetle, Pityophthorus juglandis, and an associated fungus, Geosmithia morbida.
 TCD was first detected in the eastern United States in 2010.
 Eastern black walnut trees (Juglans nigra) are highly susceptible to TCD and are often killed as a result of infection, making it a serious threat to forest ecosystems and the forestry industry in the United States.
-Primary activities of this project will be to investigate the ability of the TCD pathogen and vector to colonize and persist in cut logs, and evaluate phytosanitary procedures that will ensure the safe transport of walnut logs and lumber.

-STATUS: Ongoing
+STATUS: Completed

 LINKS: